Marriage in Australia generally cancels an existing will, subject to some exceptions

 Under Australian succession law any will made by a minor (under 18s) is usually invalid.
 However, there is an exception where minors may make a will in contemplation of a particular marriage to a named person, and this should not invalidate the will provided that the wedding takes place.
 If the nuptials are not solemnised, the will is of no effect.

-Since marriage affects the legality of existing wills, through the operation of law and independent of the will maker’s intention, it is important to make a new will.
+Since marital union affects the legality of existing wills through the operation of law and independent of the will maker’s intention, it is important to make a new will.
 Circumstances vary and with the different exceptions, legal advice from a solicitor should be obtained.